vikchupak/AWS/hybrid-enviroments/migration.md

       - The same as Compute-Optimized, but with a GPU
 - **Snowmobile (truck)**
   - Whole truck
-  - When more than 10PB data
+  - When more than 10PB data to transfer